SyneRBI/SIRF/src/torch/README.md

 The wrapper provides three main classes:

-1.  `SIRFTorchOperator`: Wraps a SIRF `Operator` (e.g., a projection operator).
+1.  `sirf.torch.Operator`: Wraps a SIRF `Operator` (e.g., a projection operator).
 Applies the operator forward pass, and applies the adjoint of the Jacobian in backward pass.
-2.  `SIRFTorchObjectiveFunction`: Wraps a SIRF `ObjectiveFunction` for computing its value in the forward pass, and multiplying with the objective function gradient in the backward pass.
+2.  `sirf.torch.ObjectiveFunction`: Wraps a SIRF `ObjectiveFunction` for computing its value in the forward pass, and multiplying with the objective function gradient in the backward pass.
-3.  `SIRFTorchObjectiveFunctionGradient`: Wraps a SIRF `ObjectiveFunction` that computes the objective function gradients in the forward pass and the Hessian-vector product in the backward pass.
+3.  `sirf.torch.ObjectiveFunctionGradient`: Wraps a SIRF `ObjectiveFunction` that computes the objective function gradients in the forward pass and the Hessian-vector product in the backward pass.
 In the backward the Hessian is evaluated at the point which the objective function's gradient was evaluated.

 These classes use custom `torch.autograd.Function` implementations (`_Operator`, `_ObjectiveFunction`, and `_ObjectiveFunctionGradient`) to define the forward and backward passes, handling the conversions between PyTorch tensors and SIRF objects.